The Kona Tradition by C. B. Smith-

 At last count, there were fewer than 600 farms growing coffee in the Kona Districts.
 While there are several farms over 65 acres each, the majority are much smaller and average about 5 acres.
 Only these farms produce Kona coffee.
 Coffee that is grown on other parts of the island or on other islands within the Hawaiian Chain may not call their product Kona coffee.

-According to “Cup of Aloha” by well respected Kona Coffee authority, Gerald Kinro- published by University of Hawai’i Press in 2003-, Chapter 1, page 8… “Don Francisco de Paula Marin—- Chliean Counsel and provisioner of ships, Kamehameha I’s interpreter and physcian and distiller—- planted the first coffee seeds in Hawai’i in 1817…and coffee did not become established. “
+According to “Cup of Aloha” by well respected Kona Coffee authority, Gerald Kinro- published by University of Hawai’i Press in 2003-, Chapter 1, page 8… “Don Francisco de Paula Marin—- Chilean Counsel and provisioner of ships, Kamehameha I’s interpreter and physician and distiller—- planted the first coffee seeds in Hawai’i in 1817…and coffee did not become established. “

 On an about to be fateful voyage in 1823..”
 Kamehameha II (Liholiho)and his wife Kamamalu, departed for England…with Chief Boki. governor of O’ahu.”
 Liholiho and wife died…..and “Boki enjoyed coffee houses and ‘seeing the potential for coffee to grow in Hawai’i’ , Boki stopped in Brazil and bought coffee seedlings.”